 Symptoms of hypothermia in dogs get more severe as the body reacts to a decrease in temperature and, eventually, shuts down.

-Although hypothermia is not commonly seen in her practice, Jenna Armstrong, DVM, at Ark Animal Hospital in Chalfont, PA, says when it does happen, it tends to be because pet owners fail to recognize the early signs.
-It also happens when owners mistakenly leave pets outside overnight.
+Although hypothermia is not commonly seen in her practice, Jenna Armstrong, DVM, at Ark Animal Hospital in Chalfont, PA, says when it does happen, it tends to be because pet parents fail to recognize the early signs.
+It also happens when people mistakenly leave pets outside overnight.

 If you notice the following signs in your dog, keep them warm and get to an emergency vet for treatment: